Who is a Good Candidate for a Nose Job?

 Today’s nose job techniques are more advanced, safer, more accurate, and more effective than previous rhinoplasty surgeries.
 In the hands of a skilled board certified plastic surgeon like Dr. Ali, a nose job can successfully be performed on most people in good health with favorable tissue.

-If you are considering a nose job, call Detroit area Board Certified Plastic Surgeon Dr. Ali for a free rhinoplasty evaluation and consultation to see if you are good candidate.
+If you are considering a nose job, call Detroit area Board Certified Plastic Surgeon Dr. Ali for a rhinoplasty evaluation and consultation to see if you are good candidate.
 He will assess your nasal structure, consider your appearance goals, and explain your surgical options – to ensure that you achieve the best possible nose job results!